AditiPrabhuA/AniMerch/README.md

 # Procedure to run the code:
   1. Run: minikube start
   2. Run the Makefile
-  3. Run: minikube service ui-service (should open the website in a new tab)
+  3. Run: minikube service ui-service --url(should open the website in a new tab)